 Both of these goals should be addressed at the same time, and treatment can start before the exact cause of the iron deficiency anemia is known.

 Iron deficiency anemia often can't be treated by diet alone.
 In many cases, it wouldn't be possible for a person to eat enough iron-rich food in order to get the amount of iron needed.
 To help with bringing the iron levels back to normal, oral iron supplements are often prescribed.
-Injections are only necessary in severe cases, or when oral supplementation is not suitable for the underlying problem (such as malabsorption that often occurs after bariatric or gastric bypass procedures).
+Injections are only necessary in severe cases, or when oral supplementation is not suitable for the underlying problem (e.g., as a result of poor absorption that often occurs after bariatric or gastric bypass procedures).
 It's still important, of course, for those on iron supplements to eat a proper, well-balanced diet.

 Although expensive forms of iron supplements are available, iron replacement therapy generally doesn't cost more than a few dollars a month.
+Generally, the body cannot absorb more than 25 mg of elemental iron, so taking more than that will only increase the risk of side effects.
 Even though enteric-coated or prolonged-release iron supplements are available, iron pills shouldn't be enteric-coated or taken with meals or antacids, as this can reduce the amount of iron absorbed.
-Take iron pills between meals, and do not take them with milk, calcium, tea, or coffee, or certain medications, as this may also decrease absorption.
+Take iron pills between meals, and do not take them with milk, calcium, tea, offee, or some medications (such as tetracycline), as this may also decrease absorption.
 Taking them with vitamin C can help absorption, but check with your doctor before trying this.

 Seniors may respond more slowly to iron replacement therapy, and young people more rapidly.
 It's best to continue taking iron supplements for an additional 6 months after the cause is treated.